hardrockbluesky/NoteChartBuilder/README.md

 # NoteChartBuilder

-Developed with Unreal Engine 5
+Unreal Engine 5 project to make note charts for my PS1 rhythm game.

+Unreal is owned by Epic, but everything else is